peytondmurray/minimal-mistakes/_posts/2019-02-12-multigrid-solve-odes.md

 \end{align}
 $$

-In this scheme, we start by making an initial guess $V^0_i$ at the solution, and plugging this into the right hand side to get the first iterative improvement $v^1_i$.
-We then plug that back in to the right hand side, and calculate again to improve that solution iteratively.
-This works because the improved solution $v^1_i$ is found from the values of the neighboring points at the last iteration:
+We start by making an initial guess $V^0_i$ at the solution, and then plugging this into the right hand side to get the first iterative improvement $v^1_i$.
+The result is then plugged back in to the right hand side, and so on, to improve the solution iteratively.
+Notice that the improved solution $v^1_i$ is found from the values of the neighboring points at the last iteration:

 $$
 \begin{align}